rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

 The request for sale's standard information is the property's listing, the price/rent, the renting contract's duration (when applicable), area, location, distance from the City Center, and one or more photographs.

-The request for sale's additional information is based on the property's type, as seen in the table below.
+The sale's additional information is based on the property's type, as seen in the table below.

 |     Information     |            House            | Apartment |
 |:-------------------:|:---------------------------:|:---------:|